 From claims automation to predictive risk modeling, let’s see how AI and machine learning will reshape insurance workflows to drive efficiency and enhance customer experience.

-Advanced generative models will simulate rare catastrophes like cyberattacks and pandemics to stress-test portfolios.
-It can ensure capital adequacy and proactive reinsurance strategies for Black Swan events.
+• Advanced gen AI models will simulate rare catastrophes like cyberattacks and pandemics to stress-test portfolios and plan reinsurance

 2. Blockchain and Smart Contracts